Flank/flank-dashboard/docs/17_buildkite_ci_integration.md

   ```

 Finally, let's create a pipeline YAML file for the **Sync Pipeline**.
 In the connected repository create a new file `.buildkite/path/to/sync_pipeline.yml` with the following contents:

-  1. In a connected repository, create or browse to `.buildkite/pipelines` folder.
-  2. Create `sync_pipeline.yml` file.
-  3. Add the following contents to the file:
   ```yaml
   steps:
     - label: "Sync builds"